How Relevant Are Citations in 2019?

 As you’ll see in the combined data and quotes I’ve assembled below, the local SEO community agrees that getting the key citations in place is now ‘table stakes’ for local businesses (as in, if you don’t have these in place, you can’t play the local SEO game).

-If you want an overview of how valuable SEO citations will be in 2019 (perhaps to help you pitch a strategy to a manager or client), I encourage you to take a look at these statistics and quotes from experts, which should paint a picture of a foundational tactic that all marketing agencies, and owners of businesses large and small, need to take seriously.
+If you want an overview of how valuable local SEO citations will be in 2019 (perhaps to help you pitch a strategy to a manager or client), I encourage you to take a look at these statistics and quotes from experts, which should paint a picture of a foundational tactic that all marketing agencies, and owners of businesses large and small, need to take seriously.

 Annual Trends in Local Search Ranking Factors